 An Introduction to Tai Chi can help you get a better understanding of this ancient form of exercise.
 This gentle system of postures and movements is believed to have meditative qualities and improve physical, mental, and emotional health.
 This form of exercise is practiced by people of all ages and abilities, including those with chronic pain, back injuries, and other health issues.
 It is also a great way to relieve stress and improve your mood.
 Tai Chi can be a great way to improve your balance and agility, but it is also effective at treating certain health conditions.

-An Introduction to Tai Chi combines elements of Qigong and Yang-style Tai-Chi.
+Tai Chi combines elements of Qigong and Yang-style Tai-Chi.
 The Shibashi Set One exercise is a gentle Qigong exercise, and the Yang-style Tai Chi 8-Form exercise is a form of Tai Chi that is suitable for beginners and experienced practitioners.
 It improves agility, energetic vitality, and is suitable for everyone.
-The class is held via Zoom.
 To participate, participants must wear comfortable clothes and be willing to practice the gentle movements.
+Read more about Tai Chi.

 Taekwondo

-The Women’s College of the University of Denver offers a class called “Introduction to Taekwondo.”
-The class is geared towards increasing the physical, cognitive, and affective attributes of women.
+Taekwondo classes are geared towards increasing the physical, cognitive, and affective attributes of practioners.
 Students in the class will learn about the contributions of women in the development of martial arts.
 They will be taught the basics of the art, including the importance of observing the proper poomsae, which will lead to the right confrontation.

 Okinawa-te